Background

 The designated staff member for Pupil Premium is Ms Lucy Nocher, Deputy Headteacher.

-Our Pupil Premium Strategy Statement for 2018-19 is available below.
+Our Pupil Premium Strategy Statement for 2023-24 Statement is published below.